arend-lang/site/src/documentation/proof-search.md

 \func f : List (foo (bar baz) true) -- matched
 {%endarend%}

 It is possible to specify a subsequence of a module path for the identifier.
-Also note that IntelliJ Arend provides code completion for the queries.
+Also note, that IntelliJ Arend provides code completion for the queries.
 {%arend%}
 \module Foo \where \func foo : Nat
 \module Bar \where \func foo : Nat